ehoang0001/finch-dance/README.md

 ##  Design Choices

-* We chose the dance routine because: it was simple, innovative, and fun.
+ We chose the dance routine because: it was simple, innovative, and fun.
 * Used these concepts:

   *  Arrays / ArrayLists
   *  Static methods or constants
   *  User input

-We stored dance moves in an array and used a loop to repeat them in sync with light or sound.

----

 ##  Challenges & Solutions